-Equality and accessibility
+Equality and Accessibility

-The school understands its responsibilities in relation to the Equality Act 2010, specifically that it must not unlawfully discriminate against any pupil because of their:
+The school understands its responsibilities in relation to the Equality Act 2010, meaning that school cannot unlawfully discriminate against any pupil because of their sex, race, disability, religion or belief or sexual orientation.
+RSE will be taught to ensure quality of access for all pupils and avoiding discrimination.